 That is why you always have to open Discord in admin mode.
 Go to the Discord folder and right-click the Discord icon to do that.
 Here you will find the option of “Run as administrator.”
 Click it to open Discord in administrator mode.

 - Outdated Graphics Drivers

 Graphics drivers are necessary for Discord because they enable the software to run smoothly and perform better.
 These drivers help improve the performance of Discord by making it run faster, eliminating graphical glitches, and providing better support for high-resolution images.

 Graphics drivers also help improve Discord’s audio and video quality, allowing users a better experience.
 But if your graphic card drivers are outdated, they won’t be able to render or run the on-screen image properly.
 That is why you need to check for updates periodically.

 Right-click the Windows start menu icon and select “Device Manager” from the opened file.
 Once in the device manager, navigate to your graphics card and click on it.
 Now press “update” to check for the updates.
 Your Windows system will automatically install the new drivers if they are available.

 - Bad Internet Connection

-Fast internet is necessary to share a screen on Discord in order to ensure that the connection is stable and that the image is of high quality.
+Fast internet is necessary to share a screen on Discord to ensure that the connection is stable and the image is high quality.
 The faster the internet connection, the better the image quality, and the more smoothly the screen sharing will run.